New Brunn--Minkowski and functional inequalities via convexity of entropy: Introduction

+While we cannot answer Question \ref{qstn: poincare} in full generality, the case where $\mu_0$ or $\mu_1$ is $\gamma$ itself does suffice to prove several fundamental functional inequalities.

-The HWI inequality, originally introduced by Otto and Villani \cite{OttoVillani00}, asserts a relationship between the three elemental quantities--- $D(\cdot \Vert \gamma), \wasser(\cdot, \gamma)$, and $I(\cdot \Vert \gamma)$.
+The HWI inequality, originally introduced by Otto and Villani in \cite{OttoVillani00}, asserts a relationship between the three elemental quantities--- $D(\cdot \Vert \gamma), \wasser(\cdot, \gamma)$, and $I(\cdot \Vert \gamma)$.
 The ``H'' in HWI stands for relative entropy (as it is sometimes denoted), ``W'' is for the Wasserstein distance, and ``I'' for Fisher information.
-Using the methods in \cite{ErbarKuwadaSturm15}, we obtain the following strengthening of the Gaussian HWI inequality for even strongly log-concave measures as a consequence of our results. \begin{thm}[An HWI inequality] Let $\mu$ be an even strongly log-concave probability measure on $\R^n$.
+Recall that, if $P^{\ast}_{s} \mu$ denotes the evolution of the measure $\mu$ under the Ornstein--Uhlenbeck process at time $s$, then the Fisher information is $I(\mu \Vert \gamma) = - \left. \frac{\d}{\d s} D(P^{\ast}_{s} \mu \Vert \gamma) \right|_{s=0}$.
+Using the methods from \cite{ErbarKuwadaSturm15}, we obtain the following strengthening of the Gaussian HWI inequality for even strongly log-concave measures as a consequence of our results. \begin{thm}[An HWI inequality] Let $\mu$ be an even strongly log-concave probability measure on $\R^n$.
 Suppose $\{ \mu_{0}, \mu_{1} \} = \{ \mu , \gamma \}$.
 Then,

 \end{thm}